USEPA/EPA_ALPHA_Model/ALPHA_Documentation/model_outputs.rst

 File Outputs
 ^^^^^^^^^^^^

-By default, when a batch file runs, it produces one or more files in the simulation ``output`` folder.
+By default, when a batch file runs, it produces several files in the simulation ``output`` folder.

 The primary output file is the results file.
 The filename format is ``YYYY_MM_DD_hh_mm_ss_BATCHNAME_results.csv`` where ``Y``/``M``/``D`` represent the year, month and day, and ``h``/``m``/``s`` are hour, minute, and seconds respectively.

 If ``sim_batch.verbose`` is > 0 then console outputs will also be produced in the ``output`` folder.
-The filename format is ``YYYY_MM_DD_hh_mm_ss_BATCHNAME_N_console.csv``, as above, where ``N`` is the simulation number.
+The filename format is ``YYYY_MM_DD_hh_mm_ss_BATCHNAME_N_console.txt``, as above, where ``N`` is the simulation number.
 The console outputs will include basic information on the drive cycle results as well as audit results if they are enabled.
 For more information on auditing, see :ref:`auditing`.

-The basic outputs for a simulation look like:
+The basic console outputs for a drive cycle phase look like:

 ::

-    SAE J2951 Drive Quality Metrics:
-    Time secs         510.000000
-    CEt MJ            2.840796
-    CEt_dist J/m      491.558031
-    CEd MJ            2.834872
-    CEd_dist J/m      490.429212
-    ER %             -0.21
-    DR %             0.02
-    EER %            -0.23
-    ASCt              0.204903
-    ASCd              0.205609
-    ASCR %           0.34
-    Dt mi             3.591008
-    Dt m              5779.167465
-    Dd mi             3.591768
-    Dd m              5780.390388
-    Distance Error mi -0.000760
-    RMSSE_mph         0.104691

        1: ------------------------
        Percent Time Missed by 2mph =   0.00 %